juansgomez87/datasets_emotion/README.md

 [4] Patel, A. D. (2008).
 Music, Language and the Brain.
 Oxford University Press.

 [5] Juslin, P. & Sloboda, J. (2010).
-Handook of Music and Emotion: Theory, Research, Applications.
+Handbook of Music and Emotion: Theory, Research, Applications.
 Oxford University Press.

 [6] Krippendorff, K. H. (2004).
 Content Analysis: An Introduction to Its Methodology.
 SAGE Publications.

+[7] Hallam, S., Cross, I., & Thaut, M. (2016).
+The Oxford Handbook of Music Psychology.
+Oxford University Press.

-[7] Grekow, J. (2018).
+[8] Grekow, J. (2018).
 From Content-based Music Emotion Recognition to Emotion Maps of Musical Pieces.
 Springer Nature.

+[9] Honing, H. (2018).
+The origins of musicality.
+MIT Press.

 #### PhD Dissertations
 [1] Coutinho, E. (2008).
 Computational and Psycho-Physiological Investigations of Musical Emotions.
 University of Plymouth.